Skip to main content

 Teachers can be promoted to:

-These teachers have to successfully complete the required number of professional development hours.
-For further details, see the section on Continuing Professional Development for Teachers Working in Early Childhood and School Education.
+The promotion of teachers is contingent upon their successful completion of the required number of professional development hours.
+For more information, please refer to the section on Continuing Professional Development for Teachers Working in Early Childhood Education and Care and School Education.

 Mobility and Transfers

-According to the Law on the Education System Foundations, two schools may sign a contract on taking over a teacher for an indefinite period if the change in teacher’s workload is not greater than 20% of working time.
+According to the Law on the Education System Foundations, two schools can sign an agreement to transfer a teacher for an indefinite period if the change in teacher’s workload does not exceed 20% of their working time.

 Dismissal

-According to the Law on the Education System Foundations, sanctions for a teacher’s inappropriate behaviour may include:
+According to the Law on the Education System Foundations, if a teacher behaves inappropriately, they may face various penalties including:

 • dismissal,